elastic/ems-landing-page/README.md

 If any intermediate tasks break before packaging, such as a javascript linting or compilation failure, the build-script will error out.
 Fix the errors, and redeploy.

+## HTTPS
+By default, the client will redirect HTTP protocols to HTTPS.
+This can be disabled by setting the `httpOnly` environment variable, e.g. `httpOnly=YES yarn dev` or `httpOnly=YES yarn compile`.

 ## Continuous Integration and Deployment
 * When a PR is merged Jenkins will run `deployStaging.sh` script, which will place code into the staging bucket.
 * Deploying to production requires manually triggering [this Jenkins job](https://kibana-ci.elastic.co/job/elastic+ems-landing-page+deploy/) to run the [deployProduction.sh](deployProduction.sh) script.
 This will rsync files in all branches to the production bucket.
 To trigger, log in and click the "Build with Parameters" link.